anarseyf/wx/README.md

 # How it works
 ## Logic
+* Photon connects to the web, then turns on the transistor which powers on the Arduino.
 * Photon and Arduino establish communication via I2C.
 Photon is Master, Arduino is Slave.
 * Photon requests and receives ZIP code from Arduino (this is hard-coded to `94123`, but I plan to add a plug-in module to select any ZIP).
 * Photon publishes an event called `wx-request`, which is tied to a Particle [Webhook](https://docs.particle.io/guide/tools-and-features/webhooks/):